pataprogramming/loom-jung/README.md

 JUNG has extensive facilities for customizing and interacting with the visualizations.
 The Java API is extremely verbose. `loom-jung` tries to simplify this as much as possible.
-For the currently wrapped API functions, you should be able to a standard Clojure function anyplace that a Transformer is expected.
+For the currently wrapped API functions, you should be able to a standard Clojure function anyplace that a `Transformer` is expected..

 For example, to add labels to the vertices:
 ```